llaske/sugarizer/README.md

 As a web application, it does not run offline and requires a permanent network connection to a **Sugarizer Server**.

-Sugarizer Server allow deployment of Sugarizer on a local server, for example on a school server, so expose locally Web Application (without Internet access).
+Sugarizer Server allows deployment of Sugarizer on a local server, for example on a school server, so expose locally Web Application (without Internet access).
 Sugarizer Server can also be used to provide collaboration features for Sugarizer Application on the network.

-To install your own Sugarizer Server, follow instructions on [Sugarizer Server repository](https://github.com/llaske/sugarizer-server)
+To install your own Sugarizer Server, follow the instructions on [Sugarizer Server repository](https://github.com/llaske/sugarizer-server)